-Connect Excel to Hadoop in Azure HDInsight with the Microsoft Hive ODBC driver
+Connect Excel to Apache Hadoop in Azure HDInsight with the Microsoft Hive ODBC driver

-Microsoft's Big Data solution integrates Microsoft Business Intelligence (BI) components with Apache Hadoop clusters that have been deployed by the Azure HDInsight.
-An example of this integration is the ability to connect Excel to the Hive data warehouse of a Hadoop cluster in HDInsight using the Microsoft Hive Open Database Connectivity (ODBC) Driver.
+Microsoft's Big Data solution integrates Microsoft Business Intelligence (BI) components with Apache Hadoop clusters deployed in HDInsight.
+An example is the ability to connect Excel to the Hive data warehouse of a Hadoop cluster.
+Connect using the Microsoft Hive Open Database Connectivity (ODBC) Driver.

-It is also possible to connect the data associated with an HDInsight cluster and other data sources, including other (non-HDInsight) Hadoop clusters, from Excel using the Microsoft Power Query add-in for Excel.
-For information on installing and using Power Query, see Connect Excel to HDInsight with Power Query.
+You can connect the data associated with an HDInsight cluster from Excel with Microsoft Power Query add-in for Excel.
+For more information, see Connect Excel to HDInsight with Power Query.

 Before you begin this article, you must have the following items:

-- An HDInsight cluster.
+- An HDInsight Hadoop cluster.
 To create one, see Get started with Azure HDInsight.